Cas Gasi – A bucolic hideaway in a family farmhouse where being eco-friendly doesn’t mean foregoing luxury.

 - Ducks United – Offering classic car rentals as well as tours in old Citroen 2CVs or Defenders, Ducks United offers the most characterful transportation on the island.
 Various locations.

 - Ibiza Food Tours – Excellent tours of Ibiza Town’s food and wine scenes with an emphasis on local specialties and the island’s gastronomic history.
 Tours start by the port-side sailors’ statue.
-18-minute drive (8 miles).
+(8 miles).

 The title for the island’s best bullit de peix (bu-yeet di pesh) is hotly contested and you’ll be in for a treat if you try this regional specialty in any great fish restaurant.
 Originally concocted by fishers who would have to cook everything in one pan, various fish pieces are cooked in a broth, sieved out, and eaten, followed with sticky rice cooked with cuttlefish in the same broth and drizzled with aioli.
 If you like seafood, you must not leave without trying this flavor explosion.